What is Foreclosure?

 - DELINQUENT PAYMENT - A mortgage payment is delinquent when it is not made on the day that it is due or within any "grace period" allowed by the lender.

 - FORBEARANCE - An agreement where the lender agrees not to foreclose if you catch up your past due payments over a period of time.
-These payments will loan current.
+These payments will bring the loan current.

 - FORECLOSURE SALE - The forced sale by which your lender sells your property to pay your loan.
 A foreclosure sale has a bad affect your credit rating and future loans.
 The foreclosure sale takes place at the county courthouse.